What Is a TWIC Card and How Do You Get One?

 After notification, applicants have 60 days to report if a card has not arrived.
 Trucks who need to report non-receipt should visit the TSA Enrollment website or call (855) 347-8371 weekdays from 8 AM to 10 PM Eastern time.

-How Much Does It Cost to Get a TWIC Card?
+How Much Does it Cost to Get a TWIC Card?

+The price of a TWIC card is $125.25 for new applications.
 There is also a reduced new applicant rate available for $93.00.
 Applicants are eligible for the reduced rate if they hold a valid Hazardous Materials Endorsement (HME) or a Free and Secure Trade (FAST) card.
 If new applicants want to take advantage of the offer, they must present their HME or FAST card when they apply.

 The expiration date for a TWIC card is five years.
 However, when an applicant has a reduced rate, the expiration depends on the valid dates of their HME or FAST card.